Skip to main content

 While in this program you should document your affiliation on all professional listings and citations, including memberships, presentations, publications and other professional affiliations as follows:

-The Program Co-directors also consult with a Steering Committee that is charged by the Director of the SDSU SPH and the UCSD Dean of Medicine with guiding the development of the Global Health JDP program.
-The Global Health JDP is a dynamic and innovative full time research degree program that will benefit from student input.
-A second-year student will be included as a representative on the Steering Committee.
+The program co-directors also consult with a steering committee that is charged by the director of the SDSU School of Public Health and the UC San Diego Herbert Wertheim School of Public Health dean with guiding the development of the global health JDP program.
+The global health JDP is a dynamic and innovative full time research degree program that will benefit from student input.
+A second-year student will be included as a representative on the steering committee.

 SDSU UCSD